Return Of The Jedi – Blu ray film reviews.

-Steven Spielberg was the first choice to direct the film but had to turn it down because he is a member of the directors guild and George Lucas dropped his membership over disagreements about screen credits being played at the beginning of The Empire Strikes Back, David Lynch was also approached to direct the film, he turned it down, they finally hired Welsh director Richard Marquand.
+Steven Spielberg was the first choice to direct the film but had to turn it down because he is a member of the directors guild and George Lucas dropped his membership over disagreements about screen credits being played at the beginning of The Empire Strikes Back, David Lynch was also approached to direct the film, he also turned it down, they finally hired Welsh director Richard Marquand.

 The Ewoks were originally supposed to be Wookiee's, its thought that the decision to change was to do with toy marketing.
 The Ewok language was inspired by the Kalmucks, a nomadic tribe living in Central China, Tibet.